-The likely challenges are those which present in respect of any potential defendant to litigation: transfer of assets to reduce the capacity to meet a judgment, or spurious applications to set aside notices once they are issued.
+The likely challenges include the transfer of assets by the offender/defendant to reduce the capacity to meet a judgment, and also sham applications to set aside notices once they are issued.

 14. Do you think that such an arrangement will reduce the cost of taking recovery action or seeking compensation for the loss suffered?